Resources for IT Partners

-The Chief Information Officer (CIO), as a system officer, has delegated operational responsibility to University Information Security for information security on all campuses of the University for information technology assets belonging to the University.
-IT Professionals and staff throughout the University are partners in helping assure the confidentiality, integrity, and availability of University information.
+The Chief Information Officer (CIO), as a system officer, has delegated operational responsibility to University Chief Information Security Officer (CISO) and University Information Security for information security on all campuses of the University for information technology assets belonging to the University.
+Faculty and staff throughout the University are partners in helping assure the confidentiality, integrity, and availability of University information.

 To safeguard University information resources, University Information Security has delegated operational responsibility to remove electronic devices from the network and, as appropriate, retrieve equipment and data as part of an investigation.
 University Information Security will seek to minimize the negative impact on operations to the extent possible while fulfilling its responsibilities.
 University Information Security will work closely with the Office of the General Counsel as necessary to help protect the privacy of members of the University community when fulfilling its responsibilities.